Apollo's Templates

 One rule, that's it.

-Each row, each column, and each outlined box holds every number exactly once — 1–4 for the 4×4, 1–6 for the 6×6.
+Each row, column and outlined box holds every number exactly once — 1–4 for the 4×4, 1–6 for the 6×6.
 There is nothing else to learn.

 2